tata19884/Hwid-Auth-Verify/README.md

  - Put all the valid hwids/codes whatever in the hwid.txt file

 # How to use?
+ - First, installing packages: `pip install -r requirements.txt` (PYTHON 3.7)
- - Do `py webapp.py` and you're good to go!
+ - Then do: `py webapp.py` and you're good to go!
  - Check `webapprequest.py` to check the most formal and good way to send a request to your flask app!